rumca-js/RSS-Link-Database/2021/bookmarks_entries.md

  ## New York bill would create literal internment camps for the unvaccinated at the Governor's whim – HotAir
  - [https://hotair.com/jazz-shaw/2021/12/20/new-york-bill-would-create-literal-internment-camps-for-the-unvaccinated-at-the-governors-whim-n436568](https://hotair.com/jazz-shaw/2021/12/20/new-york-bill-would-create-literal-internment-camps-for-the-unvaccinated-at-the-governors-whim-n436568)
  - date_published: 2021-12-20T21:00:56+00:00
- - tags: ['vaccine', 'covid', 'covid mandates']
+ - tags: ['covid', 'covid mandates', 'vaccine']

  ## The wisdom of the shaman don Juan.
 Quotes and aphorisms from the work of Carlos Castaneda
  - [https://www.youtube.com/watch?v=7kWVuabom54](https://www.youtube.com/watch?v=7kWVuabom54)